NBA MVP Odds – Betting Lines & Live Odds

 Once the regular season tips off, the odds change even more regularly, based on player performance and the top contenders’ perceived chances of winning.
 You can bet on your favorite to win at any time.
 You place your bet at the currently posted moneyline odds.
 If your player wins, you get paid at those odds, no matter how much the odds change going forward.

-For example, Nikola Jokić was the clear favorite to win the 2021 MVP race late in the season.
-The odds on Jokić winning sat at around -140.
-That meant those who bet $140 on Jokić at those odds received a total payout of $240 when he won the MVP in June.
-It also meant those who bet on Jokić earlier in the season, when he wasn’t such a clear favorite, received a larger payout.
+For example, Nikola Jokic was the clear favorite to win the 2023-24 MVP race late in the season.
+The odds on Jokic winning sat at around -200 in early March.
+That meant those who then bet $200 on Jokic at those odds received a total payout of $100 when he won the MVP in June.
+It also meant those who bet on Jokic earlier in the season, when he wasn’t such a clear favorite, received a larger payout.

 NBA MVP betting trends